DevDevinder/-SET09102_personal_portfolio/week11_requirements.md

 <img src="./images/w11review7.png" alt="week 11" style="width:100%">
 <figcaption align = "center"><b>Fig. 16 UserDB review</b></figcaption></figure>

 I had found that the code I reviewed was well written and very easy to understand  both what is happening in each method as well as the responisbility of each variable.
-I had noticed that some instances naming could be improved such as a method name soley being a made up of nouns and a variable that's name did not match its intended use.
+I had noticed that in some instances, naming could be improved.
+Such as a method name soley being a made up of nouns and a variable that's name did not match its intended use.
 I recomended introducing a verb to express the purpose of the class and to rename the variable to a more suitable one.

 I had discovered some repeat code being used and advised to make a new method to take on the responsibility of the code being repeated which should drastically shorten the code and allow for easier maintenance.